Alden Hathaway

-Alden Moinet Hathaway (born St. Louis, Missouri, August 13, 1933) is an American Episcopal and Anglican bishop.
+Alden Moinet Hathaway (born August 13, 1933) is an American Episcopal and Anglican bishop.
 He served as the sixth bishop of the Episcopal Diocese of Pittsburgh, from 1983 to 1997.
 His time in office emphasized the role of his diocese as one of the most theologically conservative of the Episcopal Church.
 He has been a retired bishop of the Anglican Church in North America since 2017.

 Early life

-He was born the first of three children to his parents, Earl and Margaret Hathaway, in St. Louis, Missouri.
+Hathaway was born the first of three children to his parents, Earl and Margaret Hathaway, in St. Louis, Missouri.
 Earl Hathaway's career with the Firestone Tire Company took the family from St. Louis to Alton, Illinois, Detroit, Michigan, and finally to Akron, Ohio, where the family settled as his career progressed to president of the company, from 1965 to 1971.

 Hathaway attended the Western Reserve Academy from 1949 to 1951 and Cornell University’s School of Agriculture from 1951 to 1955.
 After receiving his BS in agriculture studies, Hathaway attended Officer Candidate School and commissioned as an ensign in the US Navy, where he served on board the destroyer escort, USS McGinty, stationed in Pearl Harbor.
 He rose in the ranks to become lieutenant and the ship's gunnery officer before leaving the Navy in June 1959 with an honorable discharge.